ShaikRiazUrRahman05/Second-Brain/README.md

 ### 2. Search Optimization
-Instead of hitting the database for every keystroke, Aurix utilizes **State-Based Filtering**.
+Instead of hitting the database for every keystroke, this app utilizes **State-Based Filtering**.
 - **Time Complexity**: $O(N)$ client-side lookup.
 - **User Experience**: Zero-latency UI updates as the user types.